Buying a Property In SpainThis article is aimed to give you tips on buying a property in Spain, so helping you to avoid the possible pitfalls.

 Costs

-The costs involved in the acquisition of a property in Spain are different if the property is bought from a developer as off plan or as a resale property.
+The costs involved in the acquisition of a property in Spain are different if the property is bought from a developer as 10% VAT plus 1,2% Stamp Duty (in Andalucia) must be paid than if it is a resale as only Transfer Tax is paid at the rate of 7% on the agreed consideration.

-In summary the Purchaser has to allow for an additional 12% to 13% of the Purchase consideration to meet the transfer costs involved in the transaction.
+In summary the Purchaser has to allow for an additional 11% of the Purchaser consideration to meet the transfer costs involved in the transaction.

 For those who purchase property in Spain is strongly advisable to execute a Spanish Will.